UraniumTeam/actias/docs/acbx-specification.md

 void* pFunction = ActiasGetEntryPointAddress(handle, "AddNumbers");
 ```

-> ⚠️ Warning: the format specification and the APIs are yet unstable and are subject to change.
+> :warning: Warning: the format specification and the APIs are yet unstable and are subject to change.

 ## Table of Contents